National Interest Waiver Analysis

 • NHTSA Automated Vehicle Framework (April 2025, establishing three principles, prioritize safety, unleash innovation, enable commercial deployment, with AV STEP safety case requirements and crash reporting mandates)

-• NHTSA Docket NHTSA-2026-0265 (Automated Vehicle Safety Public Meeting, March 2026): Technical public comment submitted to active federal AV safety docket proposing trust-proportional authority governance (AUTHREX framework, TLA+ verification, 48,751 states, 8 safety properties) for runtime authority management in automated driving systems during sensor degradation events.
+• NHTSA Docket NHTSA-2026-0265 (Automated Vehicle Safety Public Meeting, March 2026): Technical public comment submitted to active federal AV safety docket proposing trust-proportional authority governance (AUTHREX framework, TLA+ verification, 23,748 states, 8 properties, of which 5 invariants and a liveness property are verified and 2 upgrade-path properties are vacuous at this bound) for runtime authority management in automated driving systems during sensor degradation events.
 Posted April 27, 2026 by NHTSA on regulations.gov as Comment ID NHTSA-2026-0265-0014 (tracking number moh-5ilb-i5tb), with the AUTHREX white paper attached as part of the permanent federal public record.

 • SELF DRIVE Act of 2026 (H.R.
 7390, the first federal statute dedicated to autonomous vehicle safety, requiring cybersecurity plans to detect and respond to "false vehicle control commands," safety cases with evidence-based safety arguments, and a National Automated Vehicle Safety Data Repository)